-The rtpengine configuration file is /etc/ngcp-config/templates/etc/default/ngcp-rtpengine-daemon, and changes to this file are applied by executing ngcpcfg apply.
+The rtpengine configuration file is /etc/ngcp-config/templates/etc/default/ngcp-rtpengine-daemon, and changes to this file are applied by executing ngcpcfg apply my commit message.
 The UDP port range can be configured via the config.yml file under the section rtpproxy.
 The QoS/ToS value can be changed via the key qos.tos\rtp.